Fire Weather/Fire Prevention Awareness Week

 54,593 acres burned, or the highest acres burned total since 2001.

-should average above normal for the remainder of October with equal
+average above normal for the remainder of October with equal chances of

-chances of above normal, normal, or below normal precipitation.
-The long
+above normal, normal, or below normal precipitation.
+The long range

-range outlook for the three month October through December 2013 period,
+outlook for the three month October through December 2014 period, issued

-issued by the Climate Prediction Center, indicates that there are equal
+by the Climate Prediction Center, indicates that above normal temperatures

-chances of above normal, normal, or below normal temperatures and
+and equal chances for above normal, normal, and below normal precipitation

 Since the long range forecast indicates that normal or below normal